Eric Byrnes: Seattle Mariners (2010)

+Post playing career

 Broadcasting career

-During the 2006 post-season, Byrnes was an analyst for ESPN's Baseball Tonight show.
-He has also appeared on Fox's baseball pre-game show and The Best Damn Sports Show Period talk show.
-Byrnes was a guest analyst for the first two games of the 2006 World Series pre-game show and for some of the 2007 World Series on FOX Sports.
-During the off-season, he often fills in on KNBR, a San Francisco radio station.
-He currently resides with his wife Tarah, daughter Chloe and their bulldogs, Bruin, Mr. Hitch and Bella.
-During the 2007 MLB All Star Game at AT&T Park, he was in a kayak in McCovey Cove with Bruin during the pre-game and game itself for the FOX Sports broadcast.
+During the 2006 postseason, Byrnes was an analyst for ESPN's Baseball Tonight.
+He has also appeared on Fox's baseball pre-game show and The Best Damn Sports Show Period.
+Byrnes was a guest analyst for the first two games of the 2006 World Series pre-game show and for some of the 2007 World Series on Fox Sports.
+During the 2007 All Star Game at AT&T Park, he was in a kayak in McCovey Cove with his bulldog Bruin during the pre-game and game itself for the Fox Sports broadcast.

-Byrnes also has had his own TV show, called "The Eric Byrnes Show," which aired on FSN Arizona during the Diamondbacks' regular season.
-The show featured behind-the-scenes looks at the Arizona Diamondbacks, as well as Byrnes' personal life.
+During the 2006 offseason, Byrnes hosted a radio show on KNBR in San Francisco.
+He had his own TV show, called "The Eric Byrnes Show," which aired on FSN Arizona during the Diamondbacks' regular season.
+The show featured behind-the-scenes looks at the Diamondbacks, as well as Byrnes' personal life.
 During the 2007 off-season, Byrnes began a weekly radio show on XM Satellite Radio, called "Hustle with Eric Byrnes."

-Byrnes worked in the booth with ESPN for the 2010 College World Series and was a contributor to the MLB Network.
+Byrnes was a broadcaster with ESPN for the 2010 College World Series and was a contributor to the MLB Network.
 He departed the network in January 2021.

 On March 18, 2011, Byrnes was hired by KNBR to host a nightly talk show, holding the 7–10 pm slot, as well as doing a Giants post-game show.
 Byrnes began his talk show on March 23, 2011.
-Now Byrnes occasionally co-hosts the Mr. T. show with Tom Tolbert, and Ray Ratto.
-As of 2013, Byrnes also works as an analyst for select Pac-12 Network baseball games.
+Byrnes occasionally co-hosted the Mr. T. show with Tom Tolbert, and Ray Ratto.
+Byrnes also worked as an analyst for select Pac-12 Network baseball games.

-Other accomplishments
+Savannah Bananas

+Byrnes was the manager for the Savannah Bananas, a barnstorming baseball team based in Savannah, Georgia, during the 2021 season.
+In 2022, he was named the manager of the Bananas Premier Team.
+He remained with the team in 2023 with the job title "director of chaos" and did not always travel with the team.
+He did not coach the team in 2024.

+Personal life

+Byrnes lives in Lake Tahoe.
+He and his wife have three children.
+They have had several bulldogs.
+Byrnes played slow pitch softball and golf.
+He is also a trail runner.

-On April 22–23, 2019, Byrnes set a new Guinness Book of World Records mark for most holes of golf in a single day, 420 holes.
+On April 22–23, 2019, Byrnes set a Guinness Book of World Records mark for most holes of golf in a single day, 420 holes.

+Byrnes has written three books, F*It List: Life Lessons from a Human Crash Test Dummy in 2019, The Daily Hustle 222 in 2022, and Let Them Play: A Parenting and Coaching Guide to Youth Sports in 2024.